WebOfTrust/keri/docs/Glossary.md

 #### Prefix

-A prefix that is composed of a basic Base-64 (URL safe) derivation code prepended to Base-64 encoding of a basic public digital signing key.\
+A prefix that is composed of a basic Base-64 (URL safe) derivation code pre-pended to Base-64 encoding of a basic public digital signing key.\
 Including the derivation code in the prefix binds the derivation process along with the public key to the resultant identifier.

 >An example of the prefix with a one character derivation code and a 32 byte public key encoded into a 44 character Based-64 string follows: